10 Amazing Off-the-Beaten-Path Places in Japan

 Best Hidden Gems in Japan

 Looking for new travel destinations or non-touristy places in Japan??
-If you are planning to visit Japan for the second time (or more), or wish to avoid tourist crowds while travelling, you should definitely check out my list of the best off-the-beaten-path places in Japan for 2021!
+If you are planning to visit Japan for the second time (or more), or wish to avoid tourist crowds while travelling, you should definitely check out my list of the best off-the-beaten-path places in Japan!

 These places are not overly crowded nor very famous YET, but for sure they will soon become a THING!
 Some of places are situated in/near popular tourist destinations such as Tokyo and Kyoto, so if you are planning to visit these cities, consider visiting those hidden gems alongside 🙂